SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Response message: Transfer response
 - HTTP success status code: 200 (OK)

+The semantics of the HTTP DELETE method are determined by the role of the client sending the request.
+For the current sponsoring client of the object, the DELETE method is defined as "reject transfer".

 The current sponsoring client MUST use the HTTP DELETE method to reject a transfer requested by the new sponsoring client.